flintlib/arb/doc/source/acb.rst

     Sets *y* to a a copy of *x* with both the real and imaginary parts trimmed (see :func:`arb_trim`).

+.. function:: int acb_is_real(const acb_t x)

+    Returns nonzero iff the imaginary part of *x* is zero.
+    It does not test whether the real part of *x* also is finite.

 Complex parts
 -------------------------------------------------------------------------------